rakeen/CF_Tracker/README.md

 ####Update:
 Retrieves all the user info from DB and send an ajax call to CF API for **ALL** the submissions!
-Note that the request takes a lot of time and is currently limited to fetch recent 100 submissions only.
+Note that the request takes a lot of time and currently runs only for 100s.
 Otherwise it might exceed the timelimit of the server.